SteveDoyle2/NASTRAN-95/um/intro.md

                  b
           N       n
-   C(k) = ä   ÄÄÄÄÄÄÄÄÄ                                             (1)
+   C(k) = -   ---------                                             (1)
-         n=0  1-i á /k
+         n=0  1-i + /k
                    n

-where á0 = 0, may be selected for computing lags.
-The choice of parameters bn and án is left to you so that you may select values suitable for your requirement.
+where +0 = 0, may be selected for computing lags.
+The choice of parameters bn and +n is left to you so that you may select values suitable for your requirement.
 Reference 3 gives values for various Mach numbers and aspect ratios.